sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

 Internships
 ======
 ·	Jul.
 2023 - Oct.
 2023: Intern Researcher on AI for Science at Shanghai Artificial Intelligence Laboratory <br>
-*Developing pretrained BERT-based DNA large language model, and conducting multi-omic downstream tasks, including identifying genomic functional elements (promoters, enhancers, etc.), predicting epigenomic & expressive features, and assessing the effects of variants*
+*Developing pretrained BERT-based DNA large language model, and conducting multi-omic downstream tasks, including identifying genomic functional elements (promoters, enhancers, etc.), predicting epigenomic & transcriptomic features, and assessing the effects of variants*

 ·	Aug.
 2022 - Jan.
 2023: Biodata Analyst at Baiyi Health <br>
 *Establishing biomarker-based biological age models for eight systems/organs, and establishing classification model for thyroid disorders, and participating in the trial design and data analysis for the performance of Eye Parameter Evaluator*